BuiltByESK/80Y-in-WKZ/README.md

 ## Acknowledgements

-Inspired by Tim Urban's "Your Life in Weeks" and the concept that the average human lifespan is approximately 80 years (4,160 weeks).
+This project was inspired by Tim Urban’s viral “Your Life in Weeks” chart and Oliver Burkeman’s deeply reflective book Four Thousand Weeks, which I read and carried with me since.
+Both shaped how I view time, mortality, and meaning — and led to the creation of this visual tool.